-Although the Company does not impose a limit on outside directorships, it does recognize the substantial time commitments attendant to Board membership and expects that Board members be fully committed to devoting all time necessary to fulfill their Board responsibilities, in terms of preparation for, and attendance and participation at, Board meetings.
+The Company recognizes the substantial time commitments attendant to Board membership and expects that Board members be fully committed to devoting all time necessary to fulfill their Board responsibilities, in terms of preparation for, and attendance and participation at, Board meetings.

-In recognition of the enhanced time commitments associated with membership on a public company's audit committee, a member of the Audit Committee shall provide prior written notice to the Chairman of any proposed service on the audit committees of more than two other public companies.
+In recognition of the enhanced time commitments associated with membership on a public company's audit committee, a member of the Audit Committee shall provide prior written notice to the Chairperson of any proposed service on the audit committees of more than two other public companies.